-Seattle Yoga News is on a mission to find and highlight all of the hidden, and maybe not so hidden, gems in the Seattle yoga community and beyond.
+Seattle Yoga News is on a mission to find and highlight all of the hidden, and maybe not so hidden, gems in our yoga community and beyond.
 We want you to learn about their experiences and perspectives, but also a bit more about their personalities, so we have a few fun questions for them.
-All spotlights are based on your peer’s personal recommendation.
-This week’s spotlight is turned towards Jill Baumgardner and Angela DiMario, the two sisters from Kula Movement in Ballard.
+This week’s spotlight is turned towards Jill Baumgardner and Angela DiMario.

 Seattle Yoga News: What inspired you to become a yoga teacher?

 Jill Baumgardner: For 15 years I chased action oriented adventures and it wasn’t uncommon to sustain an injury every so often.
 Injury led me to staying in one place, indoors, for periods longer than usual.
 Having seen my mother and sister, Angela, regularly practice yoga asana, meditation, chanting, and pranayama when I was younger, I remembered their many benefits.
 I fell in love with the diversity and presence yoga offered my healing.

 Angela DiMario: Growing up our Mom was always doing yoga at home and in High school I regularly started doing it with her.
 She taught me Hatha yoga including chanting, meditation, pranayama & asana.
 It became such a routine for us that as I moved away and went to college, I sought out yoga as a daily routine.
 Through so much change in my life, my passion for yoga was consistent.
 Becoming a teacher was the best way I could share my love and passion.

 Seattle Yoga News: What is one piece of advice you always give your students?

 Jill Baumgardner: Be present.
 Authenticity is inspiration.
 We create a collective consciousness on the mat to support one another in the journey of mindful breath, embodiment, positive thoughts and what feeds your Spirit.